-Are you afraid to spend money on anything other than the essentials within your business?
-So that’s your website hosting, your domain name, and, well, that’s probably it, right?
+Are you afraid to spend money on anything other than the essentials within your freelance copywriting business?
+So that’s your website hosting, your domain name and, well, that’s probably it, right?

 Maybe you just consider yourself a ‘freelancer’, but making the mental shift to considering yourself a business owner is huge.
-You should also think about setting things up for the business you want to have — not the business you have right now.
-You have to keep striving, and spending money is a big part of that because there’s only so much you can do with the limited resources you have available to you right now.
-Let’s take a look at some of things you could invest in, shall we?
+You should also think about setting things up for the business you want to have – not the business you have right now.
+There’s only so much you can do with the limited resources you have available to you right now.
+So let’s take a look at some of things you could invest in, shall we?

 Accounting and Bookkeeping

 Accounting and bookkeeping are such huge time sucks, and they’re a fucking drag to boot.
 Well, I’ll admit I actually enjoy doing my own bookkeeping since it’s one of the few work-related tasks I can do with TV on in the background.